SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.1.md

 Default value: 2.00 GB

-#### DataMiner Cube - Visual Overview: Session variable YAxisResources now supports filters [ID_34857] [ID_34841]
+#### Visual Overview: Session variable YAxisResources now supports filters [ID_34841] [ID_34857]

 <!-- MR 10.4.0 - FR 10.3.1 -->

-From now on, you can pass resource exposers as a filter to the YAxisResources session variable in order to show the corresponding resource bands.
+From now on, you can pass resource exposers as a filter to the *YAxisResources* session variable in order to show the corresponding resource bands.

-Using a filter which results in less than 100 resources is recommended to avoid delay while loading the bands.
+Using a filter that results in less than 100 resources is recommended to avoid delay while loading the bands.

-A converter has also been created in the client which will convert a profile parameter name to the ID of the found object.
-For this, the format [ProfileParameter:xxx,ID] should be used, replacing 'xxx' with the name of the capacity/capability profile parameter.
+A converter has also been created in the client that will convert a profile parameter name to the ID of the found object.
+For this, the format [ProfileParameter:xxx,ID] should be used, replacing "xxx" with the name of the capacity/capability profile parameter.

+> [!NOTE]
+> For examples, refer to [YAxisResource session variable examples](xref:YAxisResource_Shape_Data_Examples) in the user guide.

-#### DataMiner Cube - Visual Overview: Automatically generated shapes representing bookings can now be sorted by custom property [ID_34572] [ID_34864]
+#### Visual Overview: Automatically generated shapes representing bookings can now be sorted by custom property [ID_34572] [ID_34864]

 <!-- MR 10.2.0 [CU10] - FR 10.3.1 -->